Azure/azure-service-operator/docs/hugo/content/contributing/add-a-new-code-generated-resource.md

 ## Add a new sample
 The samples are located in the [samples directory](https://github.com/Azure/azure-service-operator/blob/main/v2/config/samples).
 There should be at least one sample for each kind of supported resource.
 These currently need to be added manually.
 It's possible in the future we will automatically generate samples similar to how we automatically generate CRDs and types, but that doesn't happen today.

+## Run test for added sample and commit the recording
+The added new sample needs to be tested and recorded.
+To perform that, follow the steps below:
+1. Check if recording for the `Test_<GROUP>_<VERSION_PREFIX>_CreationAndDeletion.yaml` exists in the [recordings directory](https://github.com/Azure/azure-service-operator/blob/main/v2/internal/controllers/recordings/Test_Samples_CreationAndDeletion) already.
+For example,  If we're adding sample for NetworkSecurityGroup resource, we need look at `Test_Network_v1beta_CreationAndDeletion.yaml`
+2. if recording exists, delete it.
+Else move to next step
+3. run `TEST_FILTER=Test_Samples_CreationAndDeletion task controller:test-integration-envtest` to re-record the test.

 ## Send a PR
 You're all done!